Xe/project-template/README.md

    git push --tags
    ```

-1. Gitea will process things and then push version v0.1.0.
+1. Gitea will process things and then Mimi will push version v0.1.0.
 This is normal.
 Once it's done, `git pull`:

    ```text
    git pull